limits-to-arbitrage/limits-to-arbitrage/README.md

 * Python
 * SQL
 * R

 **Libraries and tools:**
 * Python: Pandas, NumPy, Matplotlib, etc.
 * SQL: MySQL
 * R: ggplot

-*  **Hobbies:** Brazilian jiu-jitsu (2nd-degree white belt under Carlos Machado)
-*  **Working on:**
+**Working on:**
 * Reading through *[Mathematics of Machine Learning](https://mml-book.github.io/)* by Deisenroth, et al.
-  *  Working to scrape, standardize, store, and report [WARN act notices](https://www.dol.gov/agencies/eta/layoffs/warn) nationally.
-You'd be surprised how different the presentations are across states...
+* Scraping, standardizing, and reporting [WARN act notices](https://www.dol.gov/agencies/eta/layoffs/warn) at the national level.
+These are reported by state (where applicable) and you'd be surprised how different the presentations are across states...

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------